Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 This functionality has been built into the language from the start.
 Meta-programs can modify the program in arbitrarily complex ways easily.

 In order to do meta-programming, full type-information is needed.
-Jai has that available at compile-time (see§ 5.1.4, § 9, § 16),  but also retains static type information for every structure available at runtime (see § 26.1).
+Jai has that available at compile-time (see § 5.1.4, § 9, § 16),  but also retains static type information for every structure available at runtime (see § 26.1).
 In § 13.6 and § 15.4 we discussed some useful reflection methods for enums.
 In § 15.5 we highlighted useful reflection methods for structs, useful for serialization (see § 15.6).

 Using type info to meta-program is also called _reflection_ or _introspection_ in other languages.